thegodeveloper/cka/labs/14-find-out-cluster-information.md

 2. How many worker nodes are available?
 3. What is the Service CIDR?
 4. Which Networking (or CNI Plugin) is configured and where is it config file?
-5. Which suffix will static pods have that run on `cka-worker`?
+5. Which suffix will static pods have that run on `k8s-c1-worker`?

 Write your answers into file `cluster-info.txt`, structured like this: